-In addition, we support a charity very local to us in Axminster - HALFF (Health and Local Food for Families) and our River Cottage Canteens support another great charity Surfers Against Sewage.
+In addition, we support a charity very local to us in Axminster - Project Food (formerly know as HALFF) and our River Cottage Kitchens support another great charity Surfers Against Sewage.
 More on these great charities further down the page.

 Here at River Cottage HQ, we’ve been able to work on ideas that have developed into new entities of their own and continue to remain part of the River Cottage ‘family’ – Energyshare and Crowdfunder UK.

 - Energyshare has connected 1000 community groups and provided £500k of funding for these groups to build renewable community energy projects across the UK.